- September 16, 2019

 - The game features a deeply personal and relatable story that effectively addresses themes of mental illness, making it both engaging and thought-provoking.

-- The combat system is unique and innovative, blending elements of action and rhythm, which adds a fun twist to the gameplay experience.
+- The combat system is unique and combines elements of action and rhythm, providing a fun and challenging experience that encourages mastery.

 story

-“The villain seemed interesting, but as soon as its intentions are revealed, I lost all hope for the game's story.”
+“The villain seemed interesting but as soon as its intentions are revealed, it made me lose all hope for the game's story.”

 “The story also has plot holes, especially as you progress towards the end, and in some way it took me out of the story since some of the information on the characters is just left out.”